 Birthdays are celebrations that everyone enjoys.
 We teach children the value of kindness, which we all celebrate on their special days.
 The wishes we give are much more special than the gifts the students receive on this day.
-If you wish to share the joy of their birthday with their class, by distributing a toffee or sweet of maximum Rs 10/- each, to their classmates, please do so.

 We request the parents not to send any cakes or return gifts.